Transport – Electrification¶

 - If the world is dependent on coal and natural gas for electric power, the net effect of electrification is only a slight change in in emissions and temperature.

 - Switching to electric modes of transport makes the biggest impact for the climate when electrical energy sources are low-carbon.

 - As you increase Transport Electrification, there are two main forces that affect future temperature:

 - Overall efficiency is greater for electrified transport than for internal combustion engines – in general, less fuel is used to power transport with electricity than oil.

 - Oil, in the “Global Sources of Primary Energy” graph, goes down as we electrify transport.
 At the same time, increased electrical demand is powered by coal and, to a more limited extent, renewables (in the absence of a carbon price or other taxes).

 Potential Co-Benefits of Encouraging Electrification¶

-- Improved air quality at the source increases healthcare savings and worker productivity.
+- Improved air quality from fewer internal combustion engines increases healthcare savings and worker productivity.